 Nebraska Christian Schools has been welcoming international students since the 1970s.
 For many years, only one or two international students attended NC each year, and the majority of these students came from Japan.
 These students received tutoring support, but no ESL classes were offered.

 The international program continues to thrive today, and we currently have 32 students from six countries studying at Nebraska Christian.
-English aquisition and immersion are some of the benefits of studying with us.
+English acquisition and immersion are some of the benefits of studying with us.

-Nebraska Christian offers ESL support in several areas corresponding to a student's level of English proficiency.
-Following are the ESL classes currently offered:
+Nebraska Christian offers intensive English teaching support in several areas corresponding to a student’s level of English proficiency.
+Following are the English classes currently offered: